vittoric/vittoric/README.md

  <h1 align="center">Hello there, I'm Vica, and welcome to my GitHub repository! 👋</h1>

+ ## 💬 Aabout me
+As a student at 42 Madrid, I have a strong passion for coding and developing new projects, and this repository is a showcase of my latest work. <br>

+Here you'll find a diverse range of projects, from simple scripts to complex applications, covering various programming languages and tools.
+Some of the projects include detailed documentation and instructions for getting started, making them accessible to developers. <br>

+Whether you're a seasoned developer or just starting out, I invite you to explore my code, fork the projects, and contribute as you see fit.
+With your help, we can create something truly amazing together.
+Thank you for stopping by, and happy coding! <br>

 [![vcodrean's 42 stats](https://badge42.vercel.app/api/v2/cl8tyc4p100490gl7xdv5vwb1/stats?cursusId=21&coalitionId=64)](https://github.com/JaeSeoKim/badge42)
  Project link 🔗🖥️ | Score✅ |